Notebooks-Now/submission-instructions/setup.md

 ```

-🛠 Enter the details for your new submission repository
+🛠 Enter the details for your new repository

 - Choose a unqiue name for the repository
 - Add a meaningful description